llpeterson/data/multimedia.md

 in the previous chapter to mark the packets containing I frames with a lower drop probability than other packets.

-1One final observation is that how you choose to encode video depends on more than just the available network bandwidth.
+One final observation is that how you choose to encode video depends on more than just the available network bandwidth.
 It also depends on the application's latency constraints.
 Once again, an interactive application like videoconferencing needs small latencies.
 The critical